torvalds/linux/Documentation/kbuild/makefiles.rst

 This pass runs after kallsyms generation.
-If the architecture needs to modify symbol locations, rather than manipulate the kallsyms, it may be easier to add another postlink target for .tmp_vmlinux? targets to be called from link-vmlinux.sh.
+If the architecture needs to modify symbol locations, rather than manipulate the kallsyms, it may be easier to add aanalther postlink target for .tmp_vmlinux? targets to be called from link-vmlinux.sh.

 For example, powerpc uses this to check relocation sanity of